Dazzling Royal Reads: The Ultimate List of 43 Books about Royalty

 The Selection by Kiera Cass

-We have talked about this series so many times that it has its own blog page of books that are similar.
-It is so much fun- think hunger games meets the bachelor.
-It’s a reality-tv royal match-making contest in a dystopian world.
+We have talked about this series so many times for a reason.
+It is so much fun- think Hunger Games meets the Bachelor.
+It’s a reality TV royal match-making contest in a dystopian world.

 The Belles by Dhonielle Clayton